ViviTurtle/Projects/Competitions/CSAW_2015/Transfer/README.md

 ![Python](Python.png)

 We can clearly see the flag is somewhere in there, so I saved the file on my pc.
-After dissecting what this is it clearly python code in which some "flag" was encrypted with caesar ciphers, rot13, and base64, all of which are broken.
+After dissecting what this is, it is clearly python code in which some "flag" was encrypted with caesar ciphers, rot13, and base64, all of which are broken.

 ```python
 import string